 The Ninian Central Platform (NCP) is located in the Central North Sea approximately 240 miles North East of Aberdeen and has been on-stream since 1982.
 Production from the Ninian and surrounding fields is processed by the NCP, prior to transportation via the 36” pipeline to the Sullom Voe processing facility on the UK Shetland islands.

 The Oil and Gas pipelines are protected by Subsea Emergency Safety Valves (SSESVs) which are controlled by a GEC Avionics control system [built by Brisco Engineering now part of Proserv], supplied in 1990.
-The current system operates (14) SSESVs owned by CNR International and two (2) SSESV’s owned by BP (Magnus and SVT).
+The current system operates (14) SSESVs and two (2) SSESV’s .
 The system is at the end of its 25 year design life and is no longer supported.

 A dedicated BP SSESV actuator control pod for the Sullom Voe pipeline was upgraded by Proserv in 2015; overcoming obsolescence issues associated with it.
-The requirement on this project was to upgrade the old GEC Avionics SSESV main control system; ensuring reliability and support for this key asset operated by CNR International (UK) Ltd.
+The requirement on this project was to upgrade the old GEC Avionics SSESV main control system; ensuring reliability and support for this key asset.

-The New Artemis SCM was built to service (14) SSIVs owned by CNR International and two (2) SSIV’s owned by BP (Magnus and SVT).
+The new Artemis SCM was built to service (14) SSIVs owned by the client and two (2) SSIV’s owned by an operator (Magnus and SVT).
 Four (4) Spare functions were also provided for contingency and future use.
 Proserv also provided the main umbilical and topside MCS.
 Hydraulic power was provided from the existing platform HPU.

 The Proserv MCS provides redundant power and communications which integrates into the existing Ninian Central Platform DCS system.
 The existing umbilical suffered from low insulation resistance and this has been addressed by the provision of a new 500m umbilical and UTA, restoring full system redundancy and availability for the life of the system.